 Step 2: Package your service.

 When the mindset shift happens, you will realize that a package is more than a number of lessons paid by the hour.
-In the second short tutorial of the Make your First $1k challenge in my Smart Teacher’s Library I go through the packaging process and then make you package your own services using the worksheet.
+In the second short tutorial of the Make your First $1k challenge in the Smart Teacher’s Library I go through the packaging process and then make you package your own services using the worksheet.

 Here’s the summary: